Tutorial Part 2 : How to Draw an Aircraft Paint Scheme

 Before we start, we need to reload the right wing image.
 Go to the top menu, click on File / New, and press the Don't Save button.
 Now click on File / Open, navigate to the Desktop, select TESTRWT.bmp and click the Open button.
 A clean right wing image should be in the Drawing Area now.

-Drawing a Curve : Click on the Curve tool to activate it.
+Start by clicking on the Curve tool to activate it.
 It's located on the sixth row, right side.
 Now click on the red box in the Color Palette.

 Press and hold the left mouse button then drag the cursor from bottom left to top right side of the wing.
 Release the mouse button.
 See below.